Deep Journey - AI powered sales insights

 Collaborating with engineers

-I worked hand-in-hand with an AI engineer to translate the design requirements and user journey into a technical prototype - we determined the backend architecture, technologies, and product touchpoints, this allowed me to then design a front end user experience that was aligned from a technical and design perspective.
+I worked hand-in-hand with an AI engineer to translate the design requirements and user journey into a technical prototype - we determined the backend architecture and technologies.
+Together, we prototyped with sample data to get a feel for what content would actually populate on the front end in practice.
+This allowed me to then design a polished front end user experience that was aligned from a technical and design perspective.

 Core experience